Support for LGBTI Survivors

 We have a list of LGBTI specific support services on another page on our website.
 You can access that page here.

-We’re delighted to announce that we’ve been awarded the LGBT Charter Mark Silver Award.
+We’re delighted to announce that we’ve been awarded the LGBT Charter Mark Gold Award.
 We’ve worked hard this year to increase our reach and accessibility to LGBT survivors of sexual violence.
 Our work doesn’t stop there though.
 We are committed to continuing to support, campaign and advocate for the rights of LGBT people in Moray.

 In this section